Addiction Treatment Doesn't Always Require a Suitcase

-According to NIDA, “addiction treatment must help the individual stop using drugs, maintain a drug-free lifestyle, and achieve productive functioning in the family, at work, and in society.”An IOP takes on these goals in the course of everyday living – not removing an addict from their environment.
+According to NIDA, “addiction treatment must help the individual stop using drugs, maintain a drug-free lifestyle, and achieve productive functioning in the family, at work, and in society.”An IOP takes on these goals in the course of everyday living – not removing a person with substance abuse disorder from their environment.

 Rather than taking recovery on as a full-time job, an Intensive Outpatient Program offers quality care in a more limited form – a few hours at a time, several evenings a week.
 Some people do go through an inpatient detox before beginning IOP; the need for this kind of service is generally determined during intake.

 Many people find that intensive outpatient is ideal because it allows them to continue to go to work, maintain family commitments, and keep up with their personal responsibilities.
-Not all addicts have the same story; some people lose everything before they get help, but for others the ability to maintain these elements of a “normal life” are vitally important.
+Not all people with addiction have the same story; some people lose everything before they get help, but for others the ability to maintain these elements of a “normal life” are vitally important.

 To be clear, there are two types of outpatient treatment – intensive outpatient and “regular” outpatient.
 The only difference between the two is the amount of time allotted.
 The less intensive outpatient programs are often offered as “aftercare” when someone comes home from residential treatment or if someone needs additional support after an Intensive Outpatient Program.

-Outpatient treatment usually involves 4-10 hours a week in a clinical setting.
-An Intensive Outpatient Program generally takes place over the course of 12 hours or more per week.
+Outpatient treatment usually involves four to ten hours a week in a clinical setting.
+An Intensive Outpatient Program generally takes place over the course of twelve hours or more per week.
 Usually outpatient services involve a mixture of group peer-focused therapy and individual counseling.

-Generally, the duration of most outpatient programs is about 12 weeks.
+Generally, the duration of most outpatient programs is about twelve weeks.
 Many take place in the evening to accommodate work and school schedules.
-Depending on the program, you will meet 2-5 times per week for 2-4 hours per group session and undergo 1-3 hours of individual counseling every week.
+Depending on the program, you will meet two to five times per week for two to four hours per group session and undergo one to three hours of individual counseling every week.

 Most Outpatient Programs Do Not Offer Detoxification Services